growthbook/growthbook-ruby/README.md

 # The variation index (either 0 or 1)
 puts(result.variation_id)

+# If a variation was randomly assigned based on hashing user attributes (either true or false)
+puts(result.hash_used ? 'included' : 'excluded')
 ```

 There are lots of additional options when running inline experiments: